Litotes: Classical litotes

-The first known mention of litotes is in a letter from Cicero in 56 B.C.
+The first known mention of litotes is in a letter from Cicero in 55 BC (De Oratore).
 Cicero uses the word to mean simplicity (or frugality) of life.
-Over time, however, the meaning and the function of the word changed from 'simple' to the idea of understatement that involves double negatives, a way to state things simply.
+The meaning and the function of the word changed from 'simple' to the idea of understatement that involves double negatives, a way to state things simply.

 Old Norse had several types of litotes.
-These points are denied negatives ("She's not a terrible wife" meaning "she's a good wife"), denied positives ("He's not a great learner" meaning "he has difficulty learning"), creating litotes without negating anything, and creating litotes using a negative adjective ("Days spent in his home left him unenthused" meaning "he preferred to be out and about").
+These points are denied negatives ("She's not a terrible wife" meaning "she's a good wife"), denied positives ("He's not a great learner" meaning 'he has difficulty learning'), creating litotes without negating anything, and creating litotes using a negative adjective ("Days spent in his home left him unenthused" meaning 'he preferred to be out and about').

 Litotes and ethos

 Litotes can be used to establish ethos, or credibility, by expressing modesty or downplaying one's accomplishments to gain the audience's favor.
-In the book Rhetorica ad Herennium litotes is addressed as a member of The Figures of Thought known as deminutio, or understatement.
+In the book Rhetorica ad Herennium, litotes is addressed as a member of the Figures of Thought known as deminutio, or understatement.
 It is listed in conjunction with antenantiosis and meiosis, two other forms of rhetorical deminutio.
 For example, a very accomplished artist might say "I'm not a bad painter", and by refraining from bragging but still acknowledging his skill, the artist is seen as talented, modest, and credible.